|

 With regular connections to Scotland’s capital city by rail and bus, leave the car at home, sit back, relax and enjoy the views as you travel straight into the heart of the city.

 As a small city, it’s relatively easy to negotiate a large part of Edinburgh on foot.
-However, when the journey is slightly longer, or the weather is on the dreich side, the city is well served by a reliable and affordable bus and tram service.
+However, when the journey is slightly longer, or the weather is on the damp side, the city is well served by a reliable and affordable bus and tram service.
 A single adult ticket on Lothian Buses costs £2.00 and a DayTicket, which offers unlimited journeys on day services in the city zone, excluding Airlink, is only £5.00 per person.
 Edinburgh Trams run every 7 minutes between Newhaven and Edinburgh Airport.
 There are 23 stops along the route, including Ingliston Park and Ride, Murrayfield Stadium, Haymarket Station, St Andrew Square and Ocean Terminal Shopping Centre at Leith.

 Plan your journey now with our guide to Eco-friendly travel to and within Edinburgh